 Early position consists of the first three spots to the left of the blinds.
 In general you should be playing very tight from early position, only playing your best hands.

 Ideally, you want to limit the amount of time you play out of position.
 When you play out of position you will find it difficult to know where you stand in the hand.
-You will be playing a guessing game, and this will only be magnified if you are playing marginal hands.
+You'll be playing a guessing game and this will only be magnified if you are playing marginal hands.

 In middle position (the spaces three to the left of early position) you face many of the same challenges you face in early position.
-You will often be playing hands out of position.
+You'll often be playing hands out of position.